Introduction

 Steven Laine 0:05

-not terribly pointy.
-It’s just a beautiful way to open champagne.
-There is a trick to it though the bottle must be a champagne bottle because it’s thick, it must be cold as possible.
-So it’s brittle and the champagne doesn’t fly out.
+It’s not terribly pointy.
+It’s just a beautiful way to open Champagne.
+There is a trick to it though the bottle must be a Champagne bottle because it’s thick.
+It must be cold as possible so it’s brittle and the Champagne doesn’t fly out.
 You just got to be very safe when you do it.
 I’ve never had an accident.
-But if you go on tick tock or YouTube or Instagram, you’ll see all sorts of disasters.
-So if you tried, just be very careful, do a bit of research.
+But if you go on Til Tok or YouTube or Instagram, you’ll see all sorts of disasters.
+So if you tried, just be very careful.
+Do a bit of research.
 And yeah, make sure you do it properly.
-Actually,

 Natalie MacLean 0:28

-don’t try this at all.
-There is a technique of course, you have to find the seam of the glass going up the side and you’re looking for the structural weakness in the glass.
+Actually, don’t try this at home.
+There is a technique of course.
+You have to find the seam of the glass going up the side and you’re looking for the structural weakness in the glass.
 So you really do have to know what you’re doing.

 Natalie MacLean 0:45